SanjogMagar/Java-Code-/README.md

         }

         System.out.println();
-# //this loop use for print user-defined values

         for (int i = 0; i < array.length; i++) {
             System.out.print(array[i ] + " ");
         }

         System.out.println();

- # ///sum use for addition of elements

         int sum=0;
         for(int i=0; i<array.length; i++){